COMMITTED TO EMPOWERING THE EXPERIENCES OF TEACHER CANDIDATES OF COLOUR

 The TCC Collective work is based on an anti-oppressive framework and a consensus-based decision-making process.
 By recognizing bodies and identities of other marginalized groups, the aim is to provide solidarity through active learning and unlearning.
 We understand that TCCs — both directly and indirectly — experience racism on an ongoing basis, which is quite unnerving.
 Our hope, as a collective, is to address and challenge the inherent racism that perversely permeates our educational institutions.

-The TCC Collective aims to come together and work on projects that focus on the following goals: (1) decolonizing the body, mind, and spirit, which focus on learning and unlearning our own assumptions and biases, (2) decentralizing hierarchies and power dynamics to empower marginalized communities and individuals, and finally, (3) removing and reducing systemic and structural barriers that exist.
+The TCC Collective aims to work on projects that focus on the following goals: (1) decolonizing the body, mind, and spirit, which focus on learning and unlearning our own assumptions and biases, (2) decentralizing hierarchies and power dynamics to empower marginalized communities and individuals, and finally, (3) removing and reducing systemic and structural barriers that exist.